-Over the years we have been intentional about teaching our kids life skills.
-We understand that our children’s education should include much more than just “book smarts” – we want them to have the knowledge and skills to take care of themselves in a variety of real life situations.
+Over the years I have been intentional about teaching life skills for teens in our homeschool.
+I want them to have the knowledge and skills to take care of themselves in a variety of real life situations.

 This post contains affiliate links.